Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 Those who ate were about five thousand men, not counting women and children.

-There is a doublet of this story in Matthew 15:29 (the feeding of the four thousand) which takes place in Canaan (Gentile territory).
-In the doublet, seven baskets are left, corresponding to the number of tribes displaced when the Jews occupied the promised land — indicating that enough was left over to feed all the Gentiles.
+In the second story, seven baskets are left.
+Some see this as corresponding to the number of tribes displaced when the Jews first occupied the Promised Land (Deuteronomy 7:1-2).
+This symbolism would indicate that enough was left over to feed all the Gentiles as well as the Israelites.

 Connections and Themes